Pentagram (design firm)

 Pentagram is a design firm.
-It was founded in 1972, by Alan Fletcher, Theo Crosby, Colin Forbes, Kenneth Grange, and Mervyn Kurlansky at Needham Road, Notting Hill, London.
+It was founded in 1972, by Alan Fletcher, Theo Crosby, Colin Forbes, Kenneth Grange, and Mervyn Kurlansky in Notting Hill, London.
 The company has offices in London, New York City, San Francisco, Berlin and Austin, Texas.

-In addition to its influential work, the firm is known for its unusual structure, in which a hierarchically flat group of partners own and manage the firm, often working collaboratively, and share in profits and decisionmaking.
+In addition to its influential body of work, the firm is known for its unusual structure in the design industry, in which a hierarchically flat group of partners own and manage the firm.
+It restricts ownership to only designers, each of whom is responsible for their team and the clients they manage, while sharing some resources and central functions.

 History

 Alan Fletcher, Colin Forbes, and Bob Gill announced the opening of design studio Fletcher/Forbes/Gill on April 1, 1962.
 Three years later, Gill left the firm, and Fletcher and Forbes were joined by architect Theo Crosby, forming Crosby/Fletcher/Forbes in 1965.
-The firm was successful and grew in size, and in the early 1970s, they discussed formalizing a new partnership together with one of their associate designers, Mervyn Kurlansky, and product designer Kenneth Grange.